Oaks Road Academy School 2021-2022

 Opportunities for LEP and SWD Parents

 All parents are encouraged to attend school functions.
 Translators will be arranged for parents who speak languages other than English.
 Whenever possible, meetings are scheduled at the parent's convenience.
 Transportation can be arranged, if necessary.

 Parents with Limited English Proficiency, Disabilities, Migratory children

 Parents of children with limited English proficiency or disabilities are afforded opportunities to participate fully and freely in all education activities at school.
 Once the need is identified, assistance shall be provided.
 Whenever possible, information is sent home in native language.
 Bilingual staff members, parents, ESL instructors and even students can serve as liaison between home and school.
 ORA partners with Interfaith Ministry and District Title I ESL Support Staff to support families.
 Additionally, ORA is handicapped accessible.

 Administration/Cabinet conducts quarterly reviews to ensure timely reporting out of assessment data to the staff.
 This ensures the staff the tools to identify at-risk students and in turn, share this information with parents.
 On-going staff development initiatives are continually provided to the staff which focuses on effective communication with parents, establishing a school/family partnership, ways to involve parents, and suggestions for parents to work with children at home.

-Classroom teachers and the administration send home notices on a regular basis, such as the ORE Monthly Calendar of Events (Google Calendar and Title I Parent Information Calendar), Peachjar e-Flyers, weekly information and progress reports, etc. Our school web page and the Schoolnet Parent Portal are also tools for communication.
+Classroom teachers and the administration send home notices on a regular basis, such as the ORA Monthly Calendar of Events (Google Calendar and Title I Parent Information Calendar), Peachjar e-Flyers, weekly information and progress reports, etc. Our school web page, ClassDojo and the PowerSchool Parent Portal are also tools for communication.
 Our ELL tutors and a computerized program have been used to adapt communications for parents whose primary language is not English.

 Coordinating and Integrating With Other Programs